UMiamiLibraries/code4lib2020-get-results-es/creating-docker-file.md

 <p>The previous command tells Docker to build a container using the Dockerfile defined in the -f parameter.
 I
 f you don't specify a filepath, Docker will search for a Dockefile within the same directory the build command is executed from.
-The dot at the end of the command specified the location where we want to build the container.
+The dot at the end of the command specifies the location where we want to build the container.
 In this case, we are building the container in the current directory</p>

 <p>The output from the previous docker build command should look similar to this: </p>